-- 1) You must have an approved proposal within 2 years following the taking of the Thesis Course.
-(For example: if you took the Thesis Course in January 2020, you must have an approved proposal no later than January 1, 2022). - 2) You must complete your thesis within 3 years following taking the Thesis Course.
-(For example: if you took the Thesis Course in January 2020, you must have your Thesis completed and approved by January 1, 2023). - 3) If because of some unforeseen circumstance in your life you were granted a Leave of Absence during this period (see "Leave of Absence"), then the clock on your time limit stopped for a semester and you would be granted an additional semester for the completion of your work. - 4) Failure to meet these deadlines means:

-a) You will run out of time for the completion of your program and if you have successfully completed all the other requirements for the degree you may be eligible upon request to be granted an Advanced Graduate Certificate in Worship Studies; or: b) You may petition prior to the expiration of your time limit to retake the Thesis Course once.
-You will have to pay the tuition, resubmit a proposal and have it confirmed (if you already had one approved) and indicate at what stage you have reached.
-If approved for retaking the Thesis Course, your time limit will be extended.
-But you will not thereafter be given the opportunity to retake the Thesis Course again (a third time).
+- 1) All students have approximately two years to receive approval on their proposal and three years for approval on their thesis.
+Students are responsible for the specific deadlines as written in the current Thesis Handbook received in 801. - 2) If because of some unforeseen circumstance in your life you were granted a Leave of Absence during this period (see "Leave of Absence"), then the clock on your time limit stopped for a semester and you would be granted an additional semester for the completion of your work. - 3) Failure to meet these deadlines means: - a) You will run out of time for the completion of your program and if you have successfully completed all the other requirements for the degree you may be eligible upon request to be granted an Advanced Graduate Certificate in Worship Studies; or: - b) You may petition to retake the Thesis Course once.
+For further details about what a retake entails, please refer to the Thesis Handbook (as provided during your first 801 enrollment).

-o Technological Resources Available
+Technological Resources Available